jsoemant/wordHunt-solver/README.md

 # wordHunt-solver
+**The fastest Python implementation of a wordHunt solver on GitHub.**

 Find all valid word permutations of a grid of words from the iMessage WordHunt Game and crush your friends.

 I got tired of losing WordHunt games to friends on iMessage and was bored so I decided to create a quick 30 minute project to give me a little help.

 Perhaps it can help you too.

 ## Usage